Executive Committee

 Committee Member Biographies

-Yuan Zhang, Chair
+Yuan Zhang, Past Chair

 Yuan Zhang

 Yuan Zhang is an assistant professor in the Department of Physics at the Old Dominion University.
 Her research group utilizes low temperature scanning tunneling microscope (STM) and qPlus atomic force microscope (Q+AFM) to investigate materials electrical and mechanical properties at single atom/molecule level, and to perform molecular manipulations on surfaces for chemical reaction and novel materials properties.
-Yuan started serving in FECS chairline from 2023.
+Yuan started serving in FECS Chair-line from 2023.

-John Palmore, Chair-Elect
+John Palmore, Chair

-John Palmore Jr.
+John Palmore

 John Palmore Jr is an Assistant Professor in Mechanical Engineering at the University of Washington.
 His research group focuses on developing and testing numerical methods for simulating multiphase fluid flows.
 And the work applies this art to address engineering problems in the aerospace industry and in the environment.
 John joined the FECS committee as Chair-Elect in January 2024.